-3-4.12.2 PHOTO-MUTAGENICITY / PHOTO-GENOTOXICITY
+3-4.12.2 PHOTOMUTAGENICITY / PHOTOGENOTOXICITY

-Photo-mutagenic or photo-genotoxic chemicals are chemicals that absorb visible or UV light and, through activation to a more reactive state or release of free radicals, cause damage to DNA and induce gene mutations or chromosome aberrations.
+Photomutagenic or photogenotoxic chemicals are chemicals that absorb visible (VIS) light or UV radiation and, through activation to a more reactive state or release of free radicals, cause damage to DNA and induce gene mutations or chromosome aberrations.

-The terms "photomutagenesis" or "photogenotoxicity" are used to describe the 'indirect' induction of gene mutations or chromosomal aberrations after transfer of energy or charge from a light absorbing molecule other than DNA (Muller and Gocke, 2013).
-This includes the genotoxic effects elicited by degradation products and/or radicals generated by light of VIS and UV wavelengths.
+The terms "photomutagenesis" or "photogenotoxicity" are used to describe the 'indirect' induction of gene mutations or chromosomal aberrations after transfer of energy or charge from a light absorbing molecule other than DNA (Müller and Gocke, 2013).
+This includes the genotoxic effects elicited by degradation products and/or radicals generated by VIS and UV wavelengths.